possibilities/mrt-test-pkg1/README.md

     * Output: Test package 1: branch/test-branch

-  * A branch called `test-tag` to test pointing to a tag in a smart package repo
+  * A branch called `test-tag` with a tag called `test-tag` to test pointing to a tag in a smart package repo

     * Output: Test package 1: tag/test-tag